davidgoldcode/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?

-The closure is in the console.log in the nested function.
+The closure is in the nested function.
 It calls the name parameter given in the parent function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?